MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/support-boundary.md

 ms.technology: networking
 ---

-# Windows Time Service support boundary for high-accuracy environments
+# Support boundary to configure the Windows Time service for high-accuracy environments

 This article describes the support boundaries for the Windows Time service (W32Time) in environments that require highly accurate and stable system time.
 <!--